hshsl-training/electron-hshsl-outreach-toolkit/README.md

 # HSHSL Outreach Toolkit

-#### Purpose
+#### About
-Provide an easy-to-install desktop app for HSHSL communications staff to optimize use of UMB outreach channels, including:
+This is a desktop app (for Windows and Mac) that lets communications staff:
-- Preview what content will look like on The Elm and Campus Life Weekly
+- Preview submissions to The Elm and Campus Life Weekly before submitting
-- Digital display slide downloads and info
+- Quickly get campus digital display templates and information

+Download for Windows
+Download for Mac

+---

-#### Development details
+#### Development docs
 The app is built with HTML, CSS, and JavaScript using [Electron](http://electron.atom.io).
-See `package.json` for app requirements and build scripts, and `index.js` for app configuration.
+See `package.json` for app dependencies and build scripts, and `index.js` for app configuration.

-##### Curren development environment:
+##### Current development workflow:

-- This is a [Jekyll](https://jekyllrb.com) site which compiles static html files to `_site/`. (`_site/` is not available as a directory to browse here in GitHub because it is ignored via [`.gitignore`](https://github.com/hshsl-training/electron-hshsl-outreach-toolkit/blob/master/.gitignore).)
+1. This is a [Jekyll](https://jekyllrb.com) site which compiles static html files to `_site/`. (`_site/` is not available as a directory to browse here in GitHub because it is ignored via [`.gitignore`](https://github.com/hshsl-training/electron-hshsl-outreach-toolkit/blob/master/.gitignore).)
+2. [Vue.js](https://vuejs.org) is used for the preview user interface.
-- [Electron](https://electron.atom.io) watches `_site/` to build a local desktop app for development.
+3. [Electron](https://electron.atom.io) watches `_site/` to build a local desktop app for development.
-- [electron-packager](https://www.npmjs.com/package/electron-packager) builds app binaries for distribution.
+4. [electron-packager](https://www.npmjs.com/package/electron-packager) builds app binaries for distribution.
-- [Vue.js](https://vuejs.org) is used for the preview user interface.

 ##### Environment dependencies:
 - Jekyll is a [Ruby](https://www.ruby-lang.org/en/) gem.
 - Everything Electron related is a [Node.js](https://nodejs.org) module.

 ##### Development set up:
 First clone, then navigate into this directory.

 Then build the static site with jekyll: